 His bundle electrogram; HBE; His bundle recording; Electrogram - His bundle

-Miller JM.
+Miller JM, Zipes DP.
 Diagnosis of cardiac arrhythmias.
-In: Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-St. Louis, Mo: WB Saunders; 2007:chap 32.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 36.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.